 McBride is the director of the Experimental Cuisine Collective, an interdisciplinary group of more than 2300 scientists, chefs, media, scholars, and food enthusiasts that examines the connections between food and science.
 The ECC is based at New York University and hosts monthly seminars with speakers who have included Ferran Adrià, Hervé This, Wylie Dufresne, Michael Laiskonis, Johnny Iuzzini, David Arnold, Bill Yosses, Michael Ruhlman, and Colman Andrews.

-She is working towards a Ph.D. in food studies at New York University, where she also teaches courses on experimental cuisine, food media, communications, contemporary food issues, and careers in the food industry.
+She is working towards a Ph.D. in food studies at New York University, where she taught courses on experimental cuisine, food media, communications, contemporary food issues, and careers in the food industry for six years.
 Her research focuses on the evolution of professional cooking in the United States, to better understand how we have come to think of the American chef the way we do today—someone who typically has a degree, is media savvy, and whose reach goes much beyond that of a dining room.

-McBride sits on the board of the Association for the Study of Food and Society and was a two-term board member of the New York Women’s Culinary Alliance.
+McBride sits on the Association for the Study of Food and Society and The Culinary Trust boards and on the James Beard Foundation Awards Committee, and was a two-term board member of the New York Women’s Culinary Alliance.
 She is a member of Les Dames d’Escoffier International, the American Popular Culture Association, and the National Restaurant Association, among others.
 She serves as a James Beard Awards judge and is a frequent presenter and moderator at scholarly and trade conferences.

 Email me: aemcbride [at] gmail [dot] com

 Tweet me: @annemcbride